adolfojmnz/chat-room-API/README.md

 <br>

 ### Tests in api app
-A total of 26 tests included.
-Each of the functionalities of the API endpoints are tested.
+A total of 26 tests were included.
+Each functionality of the endpoints in the API is tested.
 The requests made in the tests to the API endpoints are token-based authenticated requests.
 <br>